mcfunley/clippingsbot/README.md

 bin/dev
 ```

-Also run the frontend:
+Also run the frontend (in a different console):

 ```
-gulp watch
+gulp build && gulp watch
 ```

 To get a dev repl: